Welcome to the first of a six-part blog series where we’ll explore what it means to IGNITE your life and truly own the power to be you!

 Just looking at it can send you into overwhelm.

-The twist….is choosing three things from this list and setting an intention around them.
+The twist is choosing three things from this list and setting an intention around them.
 Yes, just three!
 The reason for this is twofold.
-One, as my coach says, feeling a sense of completion and accomplishment is key to maintaining your confidence…. and it makes you feel good!
-Two, you will find yourself getting more done because you are consciously intending to…..instead of being at the whim of your list.
+As my coach says, feeling a sense of completion and accomplishment is key to maintaining your confidence. and it makes you feel good!
+Two, you will find yourself getting more done because you are consciously intending to, instead of being at the whim of your list.

-Start with those two intentions every morning and get ready to see the beautiful changes that come from it!
+Start with those two intentions every morning and get ready to see the beautiful changes that come from them!